 - Time Zone.
 There are two options for Time Zone.
 You can use the time zone present in your log files, and then choose an option in case time zone information is missing from a log message.
 Or, you can have Sumo completely disregard any time zone information present in logs by forcing a time zone.
 Whichever option you choose, it's important to set the proper time zone.
 If the time zone of logs can't be determined, Sumo assigns logs UTC; if the rest of your logs are from another time zone your search results will be affected.

 - Timestamp Format.
 By default, Sumo will automatically detect the timestamp format of your logs.
 However, you can manually specify a timestamp format for a source.
 See Timestamps, Time Zones, Time Ranges, and Date Formats for more information.

-- Enable Multiline Processing.
+Enable Multiline Processing.
+See Collecting Multiline Logs for details on multiline processing and its options.
 Use this option if you're working with multiline messages (for example, log4J messages or exception stack traces).
 Deselect this option if you want to avoid unnecessary processing when collecting single-message-per-line files (for example, Linux system.log).

 - Infer Boundaries.
 Enable when you want Sumo to automatically attempt to determine which lines belong to the same message.